settorka/software-eng-monorepo/hybrid-search/v2/README.md

 Production-like:

-- Docker secrets, Kubernetes secrets, or a secret manager.
+- Docker secrets, k3s/Kubernetes `Secret`, or a secret manager.
 - No plaintext API keys in Compose files.
 - No credentials in logs.